rjw57/psephology/doc/getting_started.rst

     $ cd psephology

-You could perform a standard ``pip install .`` to install the application but we're going to build a Docker container:
+You could perform a standard ``pip install .`` to install the application but we're going to pull the Docker container `image
+<https://hub.docker.com/r/rjw57/psephology/>`_ from Docker hub.
+Should you need
+to actually build the container, you can do so via:

 .. code:: console

-    $ docker built -t rjw57/psephology .
+    $ docker build -t rjw57/psephology .

-This step is actually optional since there is an `image
-<https://hub.docker.com/r/rjw57/psephology/>`_ on Docker hub which will
-automatically be pulled if necessary.

 As part of the container build, the test suite is run to ensure that the current version is runnable inside the container environment.
 Once the container is